ellenhp/liminality/README.md

 ## Known issues

 1. If an adversary obtains a message ID belonging to a channel with known endpoints, they can replay delivery offers to any node they encounter by multiplying that message ID by a new random scalar each time.
 The attacker can know they will always trigger message requests from the recipient.
-This type of replay attack compromises recipient privacy.
-In larger networks, on average, the adversary will experience a false message request after offering a message for delivery to 34 nodes.
-Unfortunately, a malicious adversary could offer delivery of several fake packets and note that a node taking all of those packets is likely not requesting them as chaff.
-A future version of Liminality will include ratcheting mechanisms to reduce the time window that a fingerprinting attack like this will work.
+This replay attack can cause recipients to identify themselves repeatedly, which could be used by an attacker to fingerprint and track a node.
+This replay will only work until the TTL expires.
+A future version of Liminality will address this more robustly.

 ## Implementation Gotchas